DATAMATH CALCULATOR MUSEUM

 calculator housing to accommodate the ViewScreen electronics.

 The main electronics of the TI-82 VSC is identical with the students model TI-82.
-The featured calculator was manufactured in January 1995 and we located a Z80 compatible Toshiba T84C00 CPU, a Toshiba TC14L010 ASIC (1.0 micron C-MOS gate array with 1,000 usable gates) for the glue logic, a Sharp LH531©1994 (ROM-Version 18.0) with 64k Bytes capacity and a Suwa Seikosha SRM20256 RAM with 32k Byte capacity for both user programs and user data.
+We located on the PCB a Z80 compatible Toshiba T84C00 CPU, a Toshiba TC14L010 ASIC (1.0 micron C-MOS gate array with 1,000 usable gates) for the glue logic, a Sharp LH531©1994 (ROM-Version 18.0) with 64k Bytes capacity and a Suwa Seikosha SRM20256 RAM with 32k Byte capacity for both user programs and user data.
+Learn more about the Hardware Architecture of TI’s Graphing Calculators.

 The driver circuit of the LC-Display is just one bare Toshiba T6A04 chip mounted on a flexible piece of circuit board attached between the display and the main PCB.